Back

 Improving your staff and productivity ratios is possible thanks to a few simple actions to put in place.
 It can be interesting :

-• Estimate the number of clients to be served;
+• Define the number of clients to be served;

 • to define the skills and availability of the teams in place for each service according to the needs identified;

-• to validate and inform the teams in advance in order to ensure a stable schedule.
+• Validate and inform the teams in advance in order to ensure a stable schedule.

 Find out what Pitaya's operations managers had to say at a round-table discussion in a round-table discussion on staff and stock management.